-We aim to complete all precautionary salting of the priority network within three hours of commencing.
+We aim to complete all precautionary gritting of the priority network within three hours of commencing.

 Additional roads and locations

-When snow or widespread ice is forecast, additional roads will be salted to make sure access to schools, residential care and other facilities is maintained.
+When snow or widespread ice is forecast, additional roads will be gritted to make sure access to schools, residential care and other facilities is maintained.

 In the event of heavy snowfall, additional locations, requested by residents, will be added to a list and we will attempt to treat these in priority order after our main network of roads have been treated.

-Selected busy pavements are pre-salted when widespread ice or snow is forecast.
-Salting of other pavements will be carried out on a priority basis should snow accumulate.
+Selected busy pavements are pre-gritted when widespread ice or snow is forecast.
+Gritting of other pavements will be carried out on a priority basis should snow accumulate.

 Map of precautionary footway gritting network

-In the event of snow settling, salt may not melt all the snow.
-If this occurs we will repeat the salting of priority and additional roads.
+In the event of snow settling, rock salt (grit) may not melt all the snow.
+If this occurs we will repeat the gritting of priority and additional roads.

-Clear snow from a road, path or cycleway (GOV.UK website)
+Guidance on clearing snow from a road or path yourself (GOV.UK website)